7 tips to spend a (very hot) summer weekend in Madrid

 - Assess how the tour helps you give back to the local community

 Ideally, I would have done a food tour and an architecture tour if I had the time to do both.
-So I chose to take a food tour with Devour Madrid because culinary culture is a more raw and down-to-earth approach to a city’s life, perfect for a first introduction.
+So I chose to take a food tour with Devour Madrid because it would be perfect for a first introduction to the city.

-This tour took us around Barrio de las Letras, the literary quarter I want to explore when I return to Madrid, and introduced us to a lot of the locals’ favorite eating and drinking spots.
+This tour took us around Barrio de las Letras, the literary quarter I want to explore when I return to Madrid, and introduced us to many of the locals’ favorite eating and drinking spots.

 4. Pick two must-see highlights